DataDog/documentation/content/en/observability_pipelines/guide/set_up_datadog_archives_destination.md

     text: "Learn more about rehydrating log archives"
 ---

-<div class="alert alert-warning">The Observability Pipelines' Datadog Archives destination is in beta.</div>
+<div class="alert alert-warning">The Observability Pipelines's Datadog Archives destination is in beta.</div>

 ## Overview